gaehlerm/SoftwareEngineering/README.md

 ## The Iron Cross

-// make a graph of the iron cross
+// make a graph of the iron cross // or remove this alltogether?

 As in most other domains, there is frequent problem of projects not being done in time.
 There is of course always the solution of reducing quality far enough to make it in time.